anuragambuja/data-engineering-gcp/Dataflow.md

 - If your pipeline sources, syncs, and staging locations are all in the same region, you will not be charged for network egress because all the info remains in the same region.
 If you have a pipeline with workers in northamerica-northeast and its regional endpoint is set to us-central1, your network egress charge will increase because of the metadata that is transferred between your project and the regional endpoint.

+- Challenges with Processing Streaming Data
+  - Scalability:  being able to handle the volume of data as it gets larger and/or more frequent.
+  - Fault Tolerance: The larger you get, the more sensitive you are to going down unexpectedly.
+  - Model:  is the model being used--streaming or repeated batch.
+  - Timing:  latency of the data. eg. what if the network has a delay or a sensor goes bad and messages can't be sent?

 > ### Windows
+- In Dataflow, when you are reading messages from Pub/Sub, every message will have a timestamp that is a Pub/Sub message timestamp.
 - Windows divides data into time-based finite chunks.
 It is required when doing aggregations over unbounded data using Beam primitives (GroupBy Key, Combiners).
 - Types of windows
-    - Fixed windows - are those that are divided into time slices.
+    - Fixed windows (Tumbling in Dataflow) - are those that are divided into time slices.
 For example, hourly, daily, monthly.
 Fixed time windows consist of consistent, non-overlapping intervals.
-    - Sliding windows - represent intervals in the data stream.
+    - Sliding windows (Hopping in Dataflow) - represent intervals in the data stream.
 Sliding time windows can overlap.
 For example, in a running average.
 The frequency with which a sliding windows begin is called a period.
 For example, give me 30 minutes' worth of data and compute that every 5 minutes.
     - Session windows - are for situations where the communication is bursty.
 It might correspond to a web session.
 An example might be if a user comes in and uses four to five pages and leaves.
 It will have a time-out period, and it will flush the window at the end of that time out period.

     ![image](https://user-images.githubusercontent.com/19702456/226908765-bbc317d5-c411-42cd-9197-3c72de9954d6.png)